Consulting and AnalysisLogistics

 Analysing Logistics 7: Quantification of Events

 Helpful for identifying failure causality is quantitative data (Cadle et al., 2021; Chopra, 2019).
-Expressing internal data, this pie chars shows the proportion of orders failing at arrival at the DC (inbound) and post-receipting at the DC (outbound).
+Expressing internal data, this pie chart shows the proportion of orders failing at arrival at the DC (inbound) and post-receipting at the DC (outbound).

 From this simple separation, we can observe the following: